NYH-Dolphin/NYH-Dolphin/README.md

 ![](https://api.visitorbadge.io/api/VisitorHit?user=NYH-Dolphin&repo=github-visitors-badge&countColor=%57068c)

 ## About Me

 - 💼 Front-End & Full-Stack Engineer.
 Interested in AI Application Engineering, User Experience, and Human-Computer Interaction
 - 👩‍💻 Programming.
 Do real things, make real life, benefit people and the world
 - 🙂 I like watching Japanese animations~ Feel free to DM me with the related topic

+## Self Introduction

+I am an engineer passionate about pushing the boundaries of technology and product innovation, specializing in front-end and full-stack development, AI engineering, and human-computer interaction.
+I integrate system, product, and interaction design to build intelligent products with exceptional user experience.
+I am passionate about large-scale interactive systems and focus on continuous optimization and innovation.
+I excel in rapid learning, systematic engineering thinking, and problem-solving, ensuring technology creates real impact and drives meaningful change.

 ## Something I want to talk